 Chances are, you're already spending plenty of time online right now, so why not take this opportunity to learn or see something new?
-While all of our Richmond Region attractions are currently closed to the public due to COVID-19, many are offering virtual tours and other online resources that you can access from the comfort of your couch.
+While many of our Richmond Region attractions have reopened following closures due to COVID-19, many are still offering virtual tours and other online resources that you can access from the comfort of your couch.

-Lewis Ginter Botanical Garden offers a Virtual Visit which includes multiple video tours (including the Cherry Tree Walk), images, and a top 10 highlights audio tour.
+Lewis Ginter Botanical Garden is once again open to the public and featuring a new exhibit Wind, Waves & Light.
+Lewis Ginter also offers a Virtual Visit which includes multiple video tours (including the Cherry Tree Walk), images, and a top 10 highlights audio tour.
 Additional resources include gardening tips, activities for kids, and more!
 You can also follow the Garden on Facebook, Instagram and Twitter to see what's currently blooming!

 Watch the St. John's Church Foundation's special 245th Anniversary Reenactment of Patrick Henry's "Liberty or Death" speech.
 You can also watch the PBS-produced documentary "Liberty or Death" in its entirety on YouTube.
 Filmed inside the church, full of bonus content, historical context and exciting debate, it's a program you can enjoy with the whole family any time you want.